 - Personal items such as clothing, which should be neatly put away out of sight.

-One area where we’re very fussy about personalisation is the bathroom.
+One area where we’re very fussy about personalization is the bathroom.
 It’s okay to have decorative items on show such as nice soap dispensers and clean, neat towels, but remove personal hygiene items, toothbrushes, razors and other personal items.
 It might sound extreme, but imagine your bathroom is a hotel bathroom.
 Guests don’t want to see other people’s toothbrushes and razors!

 As Moving Day Draws Closer